 WELCOME ON GREENLINE.

-3 INNOVATIONS MAKE THE GREENLINE HYBRID THE TRUE HYBRID YACHT
+3 INNOVATIONS MAKE THE GREENLINE YACHTS ALSO THE TRUE HYBRID YACHT

 Low-drag hull derived from sailboat hull lines

 - less resistance, better seaworthiness and easier handling than any comparable hull

 - reduced energy requirement means less running costs, less refueling stops and more time for cruising